quic-mtuttle/aimet/Docs/featureguide/bnf.rst

         .. container:: tab-heading

-            Load the model for batch norm folding.
-In this code example, we will convert PyTorch MobileNetV2 to ONNX and use it in the subsequent code
+            This example converts the PyTorch MobileNetV2 to ONNX and subsequently uses the ONNX model.

         .. literalinclude:: ../snippets/onnx/apply_bnf.py
             :language: python